Trump Calls It ‘Absolutely Fine’ That Pete Buttigieg Is Gay In Fox News Interview

-President Trump has mocked one of his Democratic presidential candidate rivals, South Bend, Ind., Mayor Pete Buttigieg, by comparing him to the MAD Magazine mascot Alfred E. Neumann, which led to an episode in which the 37-year-old Buttigieg made it clear that he wasn’t familiar with MAD or Neumann.
+President Trump has mocked one of his Democratic presidential candidate rivals, South Bend, Indiana, Mayor Pete Buttigieg, by comparing him to the MAD Magazine mascot Alfred E. Neuman, which led to an episode in which the 37-year-old Buttigieg made it clear that he wasn’t familiar with MAD or Neuman.

 In a new Fox News interview, set for broadcast this weekend, Trump was nicer to the Democratic politician, even if he did make fun of his name in the process.

-In an interview with Fox host Steve Hilton, a clip of which was released on Twitter Thursday, the president said he has “no problem” with Buttigieg being openly gay, or appearing on stage at rallies with his husband, Chase.
+In an interview with Fox host Steve Hilton, a clip of which was released on Twitter on Thursday, the president said he has “no problem” with Buttigieg being openly gay, or appearing on stage at rallies with his husband, Chase.

-Asked by Hilton, “putting aside policy disagreements, don’t you think it’s just great to see the fact that you’ve got a guy there on the stage with his husband, and it’s normal?”
+“Putting aside policy disagreements, don’t you think it’s just great to see the fact that you’ve got a guy there on the stage with his husband, and it’s normal?”
+Hilton asked.

-Trump replied that “I think it’s absolutely fine, I do.”
+“I think it’s absolutely fine, I do,” Trump replied.
 He added that “perhaps some people will have a problem with it, I have no problem with it whatsoever.”

-However, prior to saying that, Trump appeared to mock the pronounciation of Buttigieg’s name, laughing and gesturing off-camera as he said it.
+However, prior to saying that, Trump appeared to mock the pronunciation of Buttigieg’s name, laughing and gesturing off-camera as he said it.

-Buttigieg will be appearing on Fox News for a town hall this weekend, joining fellow candidates Bernie Sanders and Amy Klobuchar in agreeing to appear on the network that is considering right-leaning.
-Elizabeth Warren, this week, openly declared that she would not be hosting any such town hall on Fox.
+Buttigieg will be appearing on Fox News for a town hall this weekend, joining fellow candidates Bernie Sanders and Amy Klobuchar in agreeing to appear on the network that is considered right-leaning.
+This week, Elizabeth Warren openly declared that she would not be hosting any such town hall on Fox.

 Buttigieg says Democrats must offer real change to defeat Trump https://t.co/pfF51RzioN